jjsnc/jjsnc.github.io/projects/windowsAD/mappingDrive.md

 On the left side, right-click -> New -> Mapped Drive.

 Action: Create

 Location: Provide the network path, in this case, it would be \\hostname of server\name of folder

-Reconnect: Check it so that the drive reconnects whenever the client logs in Label as: Simply the name that the drive would appear under Drive Letter: Select any, I chose Z
+Reconnect: Check it so that the drive reconnects whenever the client logs in

+Label as: Simply the name that the drive would appear under

+Drive Letter: Select any.
+I chose Z

 ![sharing](/images/Proj%3A%20AD/share4.png)